100+ Free Video Templates & Five Ways to Use Them Right Now!

 This Intro Video is for the purposes of introducing all of your live videos.
 You could change the text to match the title of the specific video every time you go live, but you don’t have to if you don’t want to.
 This intro video also allows people time to get to the video before you actually start, too, because people won’t find you right away once you go live.

-Once I picked the free video template, I am choosing the Square version because as I said, I wanted it to be full-screen next to my face within the stream.
+#2.
+Once I picked the free video template, I chose the Square version because as I said, I wanted it to be full-screen next to my face within the stream.

 That feels pretty good for what my intentions are with this video.
 I want this video to feel cool and set the mood and the energy.
 My objective in addition to my intention is I want to make sure I have enough time to switch links out because of how Facebook does pre-scheduled inks.
 So this video needed to be at least a minute long, meaning I needed to lengthen it.
 All I’m going to do is click on the second scene, on this lady’s face.
 You can duplicate a scene.

 #9.
 I’m going to replace the lady’s face with my face.
 I had uploaded a 14-minute video, where the preview was my face in close-up waving.
 I just want those few seconds, so I clicked on that video, scrolled to make the clip that I’m taking really little, and hit Done (not Use Full Video).
 Play Trimmed Sections Only needs to be checked.
 You can also change the Playback Speed, which I’m not doing.
 So I clicked Done.